 |Bergen sentrum (25 May 2022 - 8 June 2022)|

 The picturesque Fish Market in Bergen is one of Norway's most visited outdoors markets.
 The Fish Market sells seafood, fruit and vegetables.

 Extensive collection of art and design.
-Masterpieces by Edvard Munch, Nikolai Astrup, Pablo Picasso, Paul Klee, J. C. Dahl and “the Silver Treasure”.
+Masterpieces by Nikolai Astrup, Pablo Picasso, Paul Klee, J. C. Dahl and “the Silver Treasure”.

 Bergen Kunsthall is one of Norway’s premier arenas for contemporary art.
 Variety of exhibitions from international and Norwegian artists.

 Bergen Cathedral is nearly 900 years old.
 It started as a church dedicated to Olav the Holy, Norway’s patron saint, around year 1150.

 From catechism to flannel boards - Norways oldest school building.